How To Remove Skin Tags From The Eyelids And Prevention Tips

 Image: Shutterstock

 Skin tags on eyelids are not harmful.
 There might be a little impact on eyesight in a few instances.
 A skin tag on your eyelid may need to be removed if it is obstructing your vision or for cosmetic purposes.
 Always get skin tags removed by an expert dermatologist and avoid using home care remedies.
-Avoid taking advice from salon professionals for skin tag removal.
-As the skin on your eyelids is thin and delicate, even a slightly incorrect procedure may increase the risk of an eye infection, bleeding, or bruising.
-Most DIY skin tag-removal procedures are dangerous and unhygienic.
+Risks and complications of removing skin tags, especially at home, include infections, bleeding, or scarring if not done properly.
+Using non-sterile tools or rough techniques can increase these risks.
+Avoid taking advice from salon professionals for skin tag removal as most DIY skin tag-removal procedures are dangerous and unhygienic.

 Cryotherapy and electrosurgery are two common methods your dermatologist may use to remove skin tags.